| | | Authors’ Biographies Martin

 Achievement Award in 2001.
 He was a member of the Swiss Council on Science

 and Technology until Dec.
 2003.
+He was a plenary speaker

 at various conferences (e.g. 1992 IEEE ICASSP) and is the co-author, with J.